GuilhermeRossato/os-utilities/clipboard-text/interfaces/readme.md

 ## Usage

-There is a usage example function on each file and thteir call expression are commented out at the very end of the file.
+There is a usage example function on each source file.
+The call expression of the example function is commented out at the end of the file.

 ## Environments

- - [clipboard-text.js](./clipboard-text.js) - Node.js - CommonJS - require / module.exports
+ - [clipboard-text.js](./clipboard-text.js) - Node.js - CommonJS - (require / module.exports)
- - [clipboard-text.mjs](./clipboard-text.mjs) - Node.js - ES Module -  import ... from
+ - [clipboard-text.mjs](./clipboard-text.mjs) - Node.js - ES Module - (import ... from)
  - [clipboard-text.py](./clipboard-text.py) - Python 3 - Asyncio